TextBO: Bayesian Optimization in Language Space for Eval-Efficient Self-Improving AI: Introduction

 In sum, our paper makes four main contributions to the literature on AI, optimization, and data-driven decision making.
 First, from a conceptual perspective, we identify evaluation efficiency as the key objective to optimize in self-improving AI design in societal and business systems.
-Second, we propose \textsc{T-BoN BO}, a purely text-based self-improving AI framework that combines textual-gradient search with Best-of-$N$ selection to automate and optimize business and marketing decisions (e.g., ad creatives, product descriptions).
-Third, we provide theory showing that Best-of-$N$ over locally sampled textual edits selects, in probability, ascent directions of the UCB acquisition with exploration weight $\beta=\Theta(\sqrt{\ln N})$; thus, we prove that \textsc{T-BoN BO} emulates gradient-based UCB and inherits evaluation-efficiency guarantees.
-Finally, we demonstrate empirical gains on automated ad-alignment across eight scenarios: \textsc{T-BoN BO} improves faster and attains higher final scores compared to strong baselines, including \textsc{Best-of-64} and \textsc{GEPA}, and remains effective both in settings with and without contextual information.
+Second, we propose \textsc{TextBO}, a purely text-based self-improving AI framework that combines textual-gradient search with \textsc{Best-of-N} selection to automate and optimize business and marketing decisions (e.g., ad creatives, product descriptions). \textsc{TextBO} is simple and easy to implement: it requires no explicit uncertainty modeling, embeddings, or Gaussian process surrogates.
+Third, we provide theory showing that \textsc{Best-of-N} over locally sampled textual edits selects, in probability, ascent directions of the UCB acquisition with exploration weight $\beta=\Theta(\sqrt{\ln N})$; thus, we prove that \textsc{TextBO} emulates gradient-based UCB and inherits evaluation-efficiency guarantees.
+Finally, we demonstrate empirical gains using a wide variety of numerical experiments, including automated ad-alignment across eight scenarios as well as the standard agentic AI benchmarks used in the self-improving AI literature -- throughout, \textsc{TextBO} improves faster and attains higher final scores compared to strong baselines, and remains effective both in settings with and without contextual information.

-The rest of the paper is organized as follows.
-Section~\ref{ssec:related_lit} discusses the related literature.
-Section~\ref{sec:prelim} formalizes the AI system and its objective, along with self-improving algorithms.
-Section ~\ref{sec:BoNAndTheory} describes the concept of \textit{Best-of-N gradient} and proves that it theoretically emulates the gradient of the UCB acquisition function.
-Section~\ref{sec:TBoN} introduces the main self-improving AI algorithm proposed in this paper, \textsc{T-BoN BO}.
-Sections~\ref{sec:case} and \ref{sec:experiments} empirically demonstrate \textsc{T-BoN BO}'s effectiveness on ad-alignment tasks versus strong baselines.
-Finally, Section~\ref{sec:conclusion} concludes with a discussion of implications and limitations.